-6.1 During the year, the Council operated within the limits set out in the Council's Treasury Management Strategy 2013/14 under the Prudential Code.
+6.1 During the year, the Council operated within the limits set out in the Council's Treasury Management Strategy 2016/17 under the Prudential Code.
 The outturn for the prudential indicators are shown in Appendix 1.

-7. Capital Financing Charges 2013/14
+7. Capital Financing Charges 2016/17

-7.1 The capital financing charges made to the Council's accounts for 2013/14 including capital repayments net of discounts/premiums and interest receivable are detailed below.
+7.1 The capital financing charges made to the Council's accounts for 2016/17 including capital repayments net of discounts/premiums and interest receivable are detailed below.

-Actual 2012/13 Actual 013/14
+Actual 2015/16 2 Actual 016/17

-£'000 Interest Rate % £'000 Interest Rate %
+£'000 Net Interest Rate %

-Housing Revenue A/c General Fund 4,991 25,947 4.98 4.84 4,694 27,009 4.80 4.68
+Housing Revenue A/c General Fund 7,170 27,422 4.12 4.01 8,918 27,051 4.33 4.32

-7.2 The interest rates charged differ from the average rate of interest for external debt due to the fact that part of the Council's borrowing for capital purposes is funded by the investment of internal reserves and the use of internal balances and application of discounts/premia.
+7.2 The net capital financing rates charged differ from the average rate of interest for external debt due to the fact that part of the Council's borrowing for capital purposes is funded by the investment of internal reserves and the use of internal balances and amortisation of historical discounts/premia.applied.

-8. Investment Strategy for 2013/14
+8. Investment Strategy for 2016/17

-- 8.1 Bank Rate remained at its historic low of 0.5% throughout the year; it has now remained unchanged for five years.
-Market expectations as to the timing of the start of monetary tightening ended up unchanged at early 2015.
-The Funding for Lending Scheme resulted in deposit rates remaining depressed during the whole of the year, although the part of the scheme supporting provision of credit for mortgages came to an end in the first quarter of 2014. - 8.2 Overlaying the relatively poor investment returns were the continued counterparty concerns, most evident in the Euro zone. - 8.3 As a result of the above, a cautious borrowing and investment strategy was implemented in 2013/14.
+- 8.1 After the EU referendum, Bank Rate was cut from 0.5% to 0.25% on 4 August and remained at that level for the rest of the year.
+Market expectations as to the timing of the start of monetary tightening started the year at quarter 3 2018, but then moved back to around the end of 2019 in early August before finishing the year back at quarter 3 2018.
+Deposit rates continued into the start of 2016/17 at previous depressed levels but then fell during the first two quarters and fell even further after the 4 August MPC meeting resulted in a large tranche of cheap financing being made available to the banking sector by the Bank of England.
+Rates made a weak recovery towards the end of 2016 but then fell to fresh lows in March 2017. - 8.2 Overlaying the relatively poor investment returns were the continued counterparty concerns, most evident in the Euro zone. - 8.3 As a result of the above, a cautious borrowing and investment strategy was implemented in 2016/17.
 The paramount consideration in making investments was the security of the investment.
-Given the low interest rates achievable on Council investments, a decision was made to internally finance any new capital borrowing requirement.
-This resulted in a lower net interest charge to the Council and reduced risk in relation to security of investment. - 8.4 The Council's investment policy is governed by WAG guidance, which was implemented in the annual investment strategy approved by the Council on February 2013 and revised by Council on February 2014.
-This policy sets out the approach for choosing investment counterparties, and is based on our Treasury Advisors' investment matrix based on credit ratings provided by the three main credit rating agencies supplemented by additional market data such as rating outlooks, credit default swaps, bank share prices etc. New investments were restricted to UK only institutions which satisfied these criteria.
+Given the low interest rates achievable on Council investments, it is a broad adopted principle to internally finance any new capital borrowing requirement.
+This results in a lower net interest charge to the Council and reduced risk in relation to security of investment without incurring cost of carry ( i.e borrowing at a higher rate than is available for investment).
+This is notwithstanding the borrowing undertaken in June 2016 which sought to mitigate any adverse impact of the EU Referendum outcome outlined in 4.4 above.

-8.5 The Council invests part of the Council's cash reserves internally and part through external fund managers, Invesco.
-This policy is implemented to mitigate the risk inherent in broad investment strategy by utilising both direct investment and the services of fund managers.
-This policy of investing part of the Council's cash reserves through external fund managers, and part directly, was maintained.
+8.4 The Council's investment policy is governed by WAG guidance, which was implemented in the annual investment strategy approved by the Council on February 2016.
+This policy sets out the approach for choosing investment counterparties, and is based on our Treasury Advisors' investment colour matrix based on credit ratings provided by the three main credit rating agencies supplemented by additional market data such as rating outlooks, credit default swaps information, bank share prices etc. New investments were restricted to UK based institutions only, which satisfied these criteria.

-9. Actual Investments 2013/14
+9. Actual Investments 2016/17